theoretick/limitlessc/_posts/2011-08-10-android-n-back-app-comparison.md

 description: comparison of the eight main and currently available Android N-Back apps
 ---

-<p class="blockquote">My previous article describes N-Back a bit better for those who missed it or are interested: <a href="/main/2011/8/9/what-exactly-is-n-back.html" target="_blank">What Exactly is N-Back?</a></p>
+<blockquote>My previous article describes N-Back a bit better for those who missed it or are interested: <a href="/main/2011/8/9/what-exactly-is-n-back.html" target="_blank">What Exactly is N-Back?</a></blockquote>
 -----

-<p class="blockquote">Current as of 9 April 2012: Added reviews of "N-Back Maestro" and "Single N-Back"</p>
+<blockquote>Current as of 9 April 2012: Added reviews of "N-Back Maestro" and "Single N-Back"</blockquote>

-<p><strong>Bit of Background</strong>: Now that I've finally started putting in daily N-Back sessions and just like the rest of my life, I've been slowly converting everything to mobile so I can handle all my tasks away from a computer.  ;Best case scenario I find a universally-compatible program with a desktop and mobile component.  ;While that part is still severely lacking (nothing here has a desktop equivalent) there are some rough hacks involving dropbox that I have been working on.  ;Until I perfect that script anyway, I will stick entirely to my Android phone.  ;Which app is the best?
+<p><strong>Bit of Background</strong>: Now that I've finally started putting in daily N-Back sessions and just like the rest of my life, I've been slowly converting everything to mobile so I can handle all my tasks away from a computer.
+Best case scenario I find a universally-compatible program with a desktop and mobile component.
+While that part is still severely lacking (nothing here has a desktop equivalent) there are some rough hacks involving dropbox that I have been working on.
+Until I perfect that script anyway, I will stick entirely to my Android phone.
+Which app is the best?
 Well as of August 10th, I've tried all the dedicated ones and even the paid ones.
 So, on to the comparison.</p>
 <br />

-<p>There are currently 8 main candidates in the app market: Quazar's <a href="https://play.google.com/store/apps/details?id=quazar.BrainNBack" target="_blank">Brain N Back</a>, Nguyen's <a href="https://play.google.com/store/apps/details?id=phuc.entertainment.dualnback" target="_blank">Brain N-Back</a>, Polytech's <a href="https://play.google.com/store/apps/details?id=com.Projet4A.DualNBack" target="_blank">DualNBack</a>, and Piotr's <a href="https://play.google.com/store/apps/details?id=cz.wie.p.nback" target="_blank">N-Back</a>.
+<p>There are currently <s> six</s> eight main candidates in the app market: Quazar's <a href="https://play.google.com/store/apps/details?id=quazar.BrainNBack" target="_blank">Brain N Back</a>, Nguyen's <a href="https://play.google.com/store/apps/details?id=phuc.entertainment.dualnback" target="_blank">Brain N-Back</a>, Polytech's <a href="https://play.google.com/store/apps/details?id=com.Projet4A.DualNBack" target="_blank">DualNBack</a>, and Piotr's <a href="https://play.google.com/store/apps/details?id=cz.wie.p.nback" target="_blank">N-Back</a>.
 Given the complete lack of creative naming this review might get absurdly confusing, so I'll try and use the author's name for these.
 Later I was still a bit unsatisfied and decided to test a few more.
 I have since included <a href="https://play.google.com/store/apps/details?id=waterdev.NBack" target="_blank">Waterdev's NBack</a>, <a href="https://play.google.com/store/apps/details?id=appinventor.ai_viana_octavio.IQ_Boost" target="_blank">IQBoost</a>, Urbian's <a href="https://play.google.com/store/apps/details?id=org.urbian.android.games.nback" target="_blank">N-Back Maestro</a>, and Martin Ankeri's <a href="https://play.google.com/store/apps/details?id=com.ankerl.singlenback" target="_blank">Single N-Back</a></p>

 <p class="blockquote">A note on feedback: I think the feedback feature can be detrimental to the exercise since it is too easy to get caught up mid-task and analyze one's correct or incorrect move, affecting the spontanaeity and focus of the exercise.
 Feedback can be useful occasionally for "calibrating" oneself to the new N- turn variable, but otherwise I believe should be avoided, hence I do not tend to mention it as a feature here.</p>
 <br />